 - Carry a valid U.S. passport.

-- Confirm whether you need any visa.
+- Confirm whether you need a visa.

 - Research local entry laws.